 The clinical rotation in internal medicine provides the Pharmacy Resident with training and experience in a variety of medical conditions, including but not limited to: pain managements, diabetes, anemia, common infections, cardiovascular diseases, geriatric medicine, gastroenterology, and respiratory pharmacotherapy.
 The rotation may occur on either of two medicine units: North 6 floor or South 4 floor at the Victoria General Hospital (VGH).
-Both the A and B units of South 4, as well as, the C and D units of North

-6, have a capacity for approximately 50 patients presenting with various medical and surgical issues.
+Both the A and B units of South 4, as well as, the C and D units of North 6, have a capacity for approximately 50 patients presenting with various medical and surgical issues.
+South 4 floor offers telemetry beds for continuous cardiac monitoring.

-The general medicine team consists of house physicians (rotating approx. weekly), specialist physicians, nurse practitioners, registered nurses, licensed practical nurses (LPN), registered care aides, physiotherapists, social workers, dieticians, occupational therapists, nurse liaisons, , and clinical pharmacists.
+The general medicine team consists of house physicians (rotating approx. weekly), specialist physicians such as internists, nurse practitioners, registered nurses, licensed practical nurses (LPN), registered care aides, physiotherapists, social workers, dieticians, occupational therapists, nurse liaisons, and clinical pharmacists.
 Multidisciplinary students and residents are regular participants in both of the units.
 A majority of rotation time is spent on direct patient care activities, including but not limited to:

-- active participation in daily patient care rounds - developing and implementing care and monitoring plans - interviewing and counselling patients - assist with medication reconciliation - obtaining patient's own medications - proposing interventions and discussing care plans with physicians and team members - documenting interventions and recommendations in the patient's chart - documenting resolved drug therapy problems in rDTP tracker (CARI) - assisting in acquiring special authority - creating discharge prescriptions - creating medication calendars for patient teaching.
+active participation in daily patient care rounds

+- developing and implementing care and monitoring plans - interviewing and counselling patients - assisting with medication reconciliation - obtaining patient's own medications - proposing interventions and discussing care plans with physicians and team members - documenting interventions and recommendations in the patient's chart - answering drug information questions (DIRs) from patients, physicians, and nurses - assisting in acquiring special authority - monitoring and adjusting medications using therapeutic drug monitoring and application of pharmacokinetics

-The remainder of the time is comprised of working on assigned projects and presentations for the North 6 or South 4 team or pharmacy department and participating in therapeutic discussions on relevant medical conditions..
+The remainder of the time is comprised of working on assigned projects and presentations for the North 6 or South 4 team or pharmacy department and participating in therapeutic discussions on relevant medical conditions.
 The resident is provided with informal feedback on a daily basis and is formally evaluated at the rotation midpoint and at the end of rotation by their preceptor(s).